Sharon-B/Inside-Out/README.md

 Comment out the original database setting for now so that we are connected to the postgres database.

-6. Now we need to run migrations for the new postgres database.
-We can first showmigrations to see that the migrations still need to be applied using
+6. Now run migrations for the new postgres database.
+First showmigrations to see that the migrations still need to be applied using

         python3 manage.py showmigrations

-When I did this I had an error due to a gitpod issue when connecting to Heroku Postgres, to resolve this I had to run the following command in the CLI:

-        Unset PGHOSTADDR

-Once all is ok we can show the migrations again and then apply the migrations using:
+Apply the migrations using:

         python3 manage.py migrate